Singularities from bug to feature: Homeomorphisms over K, neighborhoods and waists

 Now, if X is merely a manifold, the result of contracting a valid interior edge is not necessarily homeomorphic, and the example goes back to the marvelous time of PL topology that was the seventies: Cannon and Edwards6, for instance, figured out that a triangulated integral homology manifold is a manifold if and only if the link of each vertex is simply connected.
 This is different from a PL triangulation, where the links have to be PL homeomorphic to spheres and balls.

-This allows one to construct all sorts of miracles: Consider for instance the fact that any contracible manifold has an arc spine7, that is, it can be triangulated in a way that every simplex of it intersects a valid edge e in its interior.
+This allows one to construct all sorts of miracles: Consider for instance the fact that any contractible manifold of dimension at least 5 has an arc spine7, that is, it can be triangulated in a way that every simplex of it intersects a valid edge e in its interior.
 That this is possible is, of course, thanks to the Cannon-Edwards Theorem: e is a PL singular set of the triangulation.

 Contracting that edge, then, results in an object that is not a manifold (again by Cannon-Edwards) if the boundary of the original was not a homotopy sphere to begin with (as with most contractible manifolds): The link of the unique interior vertex is now a non-simply connected homology sphere.
 Hence, the object is not a manifold.
 In particular, it is not homeomorphic to the manifold we had before the contraction8.